 Potential Downsides

-Like Boka, Davids doesn’t specify the exact nHAp percentage in its formula.
+Like Boka, Davids doesn’t specify the exact nHAP percentage in its formula.
 Some reviewers note the texture is slightly grittier than expected, particularly in the Whitening Mint variant.
 The metal tube, while eco-friendly, can be harder to squeeze as you near the end compared to plastic tubes.

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link